-Domestic hot water usage for the reference and actual buildings must be based on the calculations completed in the Potable Water calculator.
+Domestic hot water usage for the Reference and Proposed Projects must be based on the calculations completed in the Potable Water calculator.
 The calculator provides an annual total usage figure only; the project team must convert this to an hourly usage profile for use in conjunction with the simulation model.
 Guidance on water consumption profiles is provided in Section 6.9.

-Heat rejection water consumption for the Reference Building is calculated by the Potable Water calculator based on monthly total heat rejection values; these values must be calculated from the simulation output, if not available directly.
+Heat rejection water consumption for the Reference Project is calculated by the Potable Water calculator based on monthly total heat rejection values; these values must be calculated from the simulation output, if not available directly.
 Project teams must differentiate between wet heat rejection (from water-cooled chillers) and dry-heat rejection (from air-cooled chillers and air-source heat pumps).

-Heat rejection water consumption for the Proposed Building is calculated by the Potable Water calculator based on monthly total heat rejection values, where conventional evaporative cooling towers are used.
-If the Proposed Building uses alternative heat rejection technology (such as adiabatic coolers) then the water consumption must be calculated as part of the building energy performance simulation and the total usage value entered into the Potable Water calculator.
+Heat rejection water consumption for the Proposed Project is calculated by the Potable Water calculator based on monthly total heat rejection values, where conventional evaporative cooling towers are used.
+If the Proposed Project uses alternative heat rejection technology (such as adiabatic coolers) then the water consumption must be calculated as part of the energy performance simulation and the total usage value entered into the Potable Water calculator.

-Where direct or indirect evaporative cooling systems are used in the Proposed Building, the associated water consumption must be calculated as part of the building energy performance simulation and the total entered into the Water category calculator.
+Where direct or indirect evaporative cooling systems are used in the Proposed Project, the associated water consumption must be calculated as part of the energy performance simulation and the total entered into the Potable Water calculator.